Law School Finals: How to Prepare for Test Day Beyond the Books

 - Caffeine in your regular dose.

-- Move — stretch, walk, or short workout.
+- Move — stretch, walk, or short exercise.

 - Review light notes if it calms you.